|

 daily in our nursery.
 The number of flowers cut will depend on the variety of

-will cut flowers in the morning and
+will cut flowers in the morning,

-in the evening.
+afternoon and again in the evening.

 Always leave two